DelfsEngineering/betterforms-figma-bridge/docs/llm-prompt-template.md

 11. ✓ Tokens prioritized: `tokens.used` first, then fuzzy match from `tokens.all`
 12. ✓ Every field includes a `BFName` property
 13. ✓ Form controls (switches, radios, checkboxes) generated as custom HTML (not native types)
+14. ✓ Bottom margin handled correctly: `mb-0` added when Figma has no bottom spacing, omitted when bottom margin/gap exists

 If validation fails, self-correct before returning JSON.